Maryland Department of Natural Resources, Cooperative Oxford Laboratory

 Project: Aquatic Animal Health Laboratory

-Aquatic Animal Health Biologist specializing in environmental DNA (eDNA) and biomolecular techniques.
-Uses molecular tools to identify and characterize various aquatic and marine diseases to support the Fishing and Boating Services hatchery fish health inspection and diagnostic programs, the wild fish health program, and the shellfish health program.
-Conducts laboratory analysis in the Aquatic Animal Health Laboratory's virology, bacteriology, and histology labs.
+Aquatic Animal Health Laboratory biologist conducting bacteriology, parasitology, and histology, analyses to support Fishing and Boating Services hatchery fish health inspection and diagnostic programs, the wild fish health program, and the shellfish health program.

 [email protected]